Lysogene SAF-302 (France) / Sanfilippo Type A

 In 2013 the Pasteur Institute in France completed treatment of 4 patients with Sanfilippo Type B as part of a phase I/II clinical trial for a gene therapy product.
 This trial involved an AAV10 vector delivered to the brain intracerebrally by a neuro-surgical procedure, and is similar in its approach to the Lysogene treatment, but focused on Type B.

-A recent study in Lancet Neurology found that the gene therapy trial involving four children with Sanfilippo Type B resulted in sustained enzyme production and improvements in neurocognitive functions.
+A recent publication in Lancet Neurology found that the gene therapy trial involving four children with Sanfilippo Type B resulted in sustained enzyme production and improvements in neurocognitive functions.

 Unfortunately, the program is currently on hold.
 In a statement, UniQure announced it was revaluating its options for the gene therapy programs targeting Sanfilippo B,